We’ll increase conversions by

 As with the rest of the page design, you can use a limited number of fields in your forms.
 The simpler the action is, the higher the chances of lead generation.

 On top of that, you can utilize a smart form builder, which makes the entire process a lot easier.
 Preferably, it must integrate with your other landing page optimization tools.
 That can enable you to monitor leads in the sales funnel and will facilitate hassle-free conversions.
+Read through some of our case studies for examples and ideas.

 4. Consider A/B Testing